 A higher share of workers in STEM-related occupations are correlated with research innovation, but Connecticut underperforms the US and benchmark state average for two of the three focus industries.
-Figure 7 depicts in-state suppliers by their estimated share of workers in STEM occupations, based on their industry.
+Figure 1 depicts in-state suppliers by their estimated share of workers in STEM occupations, based on their industry.
 Suppliers in Connecticut and six benchmark states (Massachusetts, Georgia, Oklahoma, South Carolina, Utah, and Alabama) have less than 15% of products sourced from in-state companies with a high share of knowledge intensive workers.
-Connecticut supplier workforce in aerospace is more concentrated in middle-skill/somewhat knowledge intensive sectors.
+Connecticut supplier workforce in aerospace is more concentrated in middle-skill/ somewhat knowledge intensive sectors.

-Shipbuilding has a similar profile as aerospace with 11% of its workforce from high-knowledge intensity industries as shown in Figure 7, but Connecticut's ranking improves because fewer shipbuilders in benchmark states purchase large shares of high knowledge intensity products from within state.
+Shipbuilding has a similar profile as aerospace with 11% of products purchased from high-knowledge intensity industries, but Connecticut's ranking improves because fewer ship builders in benchmark states purchase large shares of high knowledge intensity products from within state.

-Medical devices companies' reliance on in-state sourcing varies across benchmark states, with Connecticut's supplier workforce in high-knowledge intensive products only at 6% as shown in Figure 7.
+Medical devices companies' reliance on in-state sourcing varies across benchmark states, with Connecticut having the lowest reliance on high-knowledge intensive products of only 6%.
 In contrast, Arizona and California buy more than 42% of their in-state purchases from high-knowledge intensive industries.